-Generations Classic (HMO) provides additional gap coverage for generic drugs in tier 1.
-You pay the same cost sharing for tier 1 generic drugs that you paid in the Initial Coverage Stage or 25% of the cost for generic drugs, whichever is less.
+Generations Classic (HMO) provides additional gap coverage for generic drugs in tier 1 and oral anti-diabetic medications in tier 3.
+You pay the same cost-sharing for tier 1 generic drugs and tier 3 oral anti-diabetic medications that you paid in the Initial Coverage Stage or 25% of the cost for generic drugs, whichever is less.